-Oxford, AstraZeneca to resume coronavirus vaccine trial
+Oxford, AstraZeneca resume coronavirus vaccine trial

 18,000 people have received vaccine

-LONDON — Oxford University says trials of a coronavirus vaccine that it is developing with pharmaceutical company AstraZeneca will resume, days after being paused due to a reported side-effect in a patient in the U.K.
+LONDON — Oxford University announced Saturday it was resuming a trial for a coronavirus vaccine it is developing with pharmaceutical company AstraZeneca, a move that comes days after the study was suspended following a reported side-effect in a U.K. patient.

 Continue Reading Below